2200W vs 1875W Hair Dryers (2026): What You Actually Get

 Power figures are manufacturer ratings verified from brand and retailer listings (July 2026).
 Competitor prices and review counts change often — check each live listing before buying.

 There is also a voltage catch that trips up a lot of shoppers.
-Standard mains power in the United States is 120 volts, while much of Europe and the UK runs on 240 volts.
-Because a normal US outlet caps a handheld dryer near 1875 watts, many dryers advertised at 2200 watts are rated on 240 volts.
+Standard mains power in the United States is 120 volts, while much of Europe and the UK runs on 230-240 volt mains.
+Because US household circuits deliver less power than those higher-voltage mains, some dryers advertised at 2200 watts carry ratings measured on 230-240 volt power.
 A model sold for the US market is engineered to perform correctly on 120 volts regardless of the headline figure — so buy the version listed for your region, and treat wattage as a rough guide, not a ranking.

-The number that matters more is the motor type.
-AC (alternating current) motors are heavier, larger, and built for long daily use — the reason salon dryers use them.
-DC motors are lighter and cheaper but wear faster under heavy use.
-Every dryer in the table above uses an AC motor, which is why they all feel stronger than a typical drugstore travel dryer.
+If you dry your hair most days, usually yes.
+AC (alternating current) motors are heavier, larger, and built for long daily use — the reason professional salon dryers use them.
+DC motors are lighter and cheaper but typically wear faster under heavy use, which makes them the sensible pick for occasional or travel use rather than daily work.
+Every dryer in the table above uses an AC motor, which is why they are all built for heavier daily use than a typical drugstore travel dryer.

 Honest pros and cons of the BELLFORNO